EOIR is working to improve its court and appellate information systems.

 To access eInfo, you must login through eRegistry here.

 Public Notice announcing EOIR's Electronic-Filing Pilot Program (expansion of eInfo to include electronic case-related documents)

 Terms and Conditions for participation in the ECAS pilot program (effective as of August 3, 2018)

 ECAS User Manual (effective as of November 15, 2018)

 Notice to Parties Regarding Decrypting Secure Messages

-Decisions and orders issued by EOIR that contain Personally Identifiable Information (PII) will be encrypted (or “zipped”) by EOIR before they are transmitted via email to parties.
+Decisions and orders issued by EOIR that contain Personally Identifiable Information (PII) will be encrypted (“zipped”) by EOIR before emailing them to parties.
 PII includes name, email, home address, phone number, etc. Follow these instructions to decrypt and access the documents.